fish-shell/fish-shell/doc_src/index.rst

 Tab Completion
 --------------

 Tab completion is one of the most time saving features of any modern shell.
-By tapping the tab key, the user asks ``fish`` to guess the rest of the command or parameter that the user is currently typing.
+By tapping :kbd:`Tab`, the user asks ``fish`` to guess the rest of the command or parameter that the user is currently typing.
 If ``fish`` can only find one possible completion, ``fish`` will write it out.
 If there is more than one completion, ``fish`` will write out the longest prefix that all completions have in common.
 If the completions differ on the first character, a list of all possible completions is printed.
-The list features descriptions of the completions and if the list doesn't fit the screen, it is scrollable by using the arrow keys, the page up/page down keys, the tab key or the space bar.
+The list features descriptions of the completions and if the list doesn't fit the screen, it is scrollable by using the arrow keys, :kbd:`Page Up` / :kbd:`Page Down`, :kbd:`Tab` or :kbd:`Space`.

-If the list is visible, pressing control-S (or the ``pager-toggle-search`` binding) will allow filtering the list.
-Shift-tab (or the ``complete-and-search`` binding) will trigger completion with the search field immediately visible.
+If the list is visible, pressing :kbd:`Control`\ +\ :kbd:`S` (or the ``pager-toggle-search`` binding) will allow filtering the list. :kbd:`Shift`\ +\ :kbd:`Tab` (or the ``complete-and-search`` binding) will trigger completion with the search field immediately visible.
 These are the general purpose tab completions that ``fish`` provides:

 - Completion of commands (builtins, functions and regular programs).